axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-collectd/destination-collectd-options/_index.md

 | Type:    | string, macro, or template |
 | Default: | ${HOST}                    |

 *Description:* The hostname that is passed to collectd.
-By default, {{% productparam "abbrev" %}} uses the host from the log message as the hostname.
+By default, {{% param "product.abbrev" %}} uses the host from the log message as the hostname.

 ```c